dev-jaser/responsive-web-design/-html-css-projects/flexbox-photo-gallery/README.md

 # Project Title: Flexbox Photo Gallery

 ## Description
-A project that demonstrates the use of flexbox and CSS styling.
+This project is a simple photo gallery built using CSS Flexbox.
+It showcases a collection of images in a responsive and neatly arranged grid layout.

 ## Technologies Used
 - HTML